 - CIN based view: An assessee can provide the details like Challan Identification Number (CIN), Challan tender date, the BSR code of the branch of the bank where the payment has been made, and the serial number of the challan to track the status of the challans.
 The assessee can also check whether the amount of tax paid is correct by specifying the actual amount which they have paid.

-Correction of details
+Correction of details in Challans

 An assessee can make a request to make changes in the challan payment information in case he/she feels the need to rectify some information which is wrong.
 While correcting, the following fields can be changed: